 The HUM project started in 2018 with a vision to contribute to personalizing healthcare services by building an environment where patient data can be collected and utilized transparently.
 In 2020, we launched Rarenote through our partner development corporation, Humanscape Inc., and about 30,000 patients with rare diseases have been using it so far.
 In the process, patients' various health data collection details have been recorded on the blockchain, and more than 75,000 transactions have occurred to date (Reference 1, Reference 2).
-Furthermore, as we launched Momitalk, a pregnancy and childcare service, in 2020, and Raredata, a clinical research data platform, in 2022, we better understood the problems that can arise in data generation and utilization.
 However, simultaneously, we realized that to settle down the original meaning of the ecosystem to collect and utilize the health data mentioned in the whitepaper first must fulfill the three items as follows:

 Through this process, the project team became acutely aware of the need for a blueprint for a new structure that exceeded the governance's limits and goals articulated in the original HUM project white paper.
 In fact, outside of one or two services from partner development entity Humanscape Inc., it wasn't easy to make a case for meaningful use of health data.
 This is because the key individuals, organizations, and institutions that can generate data or already collect a lot of it constitute a vested interest, making it difficult for them to participate in a blockchain project dominated by a single private company.